 The beach is fun all year round as a place to relax and people watch while enjoying your time in surf and sand.
 However, it’s important to remember we all must do our part in keeping the beaches clean and safe for everyone.

-For Northwest Florida beaches, Visit South Walton has some beach safety guidelines to follow, both in the water and on the white sandy beaches.
+Walton County has some beach safety guidelines to follow, both in the water and on the white sandy beaches.

 Leave No Trace: all items left on the beach overnight will be discarded to help maintain our pristine beaches and provide a safe environment for our South Walton Sea Turtles.